 Osteoarthritis (OA) of the knee is the leading cause of knee pain in adults.
-Knee OA results in thinning of the covering cartilage and remodeling of the knee joint and associated pain with walking and weight baring.
+Knee OA results in thinning of the covering cartilage and remodeling of the knee joint and associated pain with walking and weight bearing.
 If conservative care including physical therapy and medications and joint injections (steroid or viscosupplements) are not helpful, most common treatment has traditionally been surgical joint replacement.

 Some patients try to avoid surgery.
 Some have had surgery but the knee pain continues to persist.
 In both such cases, Genicular Radiofrequency Ablation may be an option to treat knee pain.